junsoo424/junsoo424.github.io/_pages/about.md

 Prior to this, I got my bachelor's degree in Mathematical Science and Electrical Engineering (double major) at Korea Advanced Institute of Science and Technology (KAIST).

 ## Research Interests
-- Deep Learning Theory
-- Optimization
+- Theoretical understanding of deep learning

 ## Education
 - Master's student in AI, KAIST, Mar.2022-present